 Virginia Commonwealth University (VCU) has a long and rich history.
 In 1968 the Medical College of Virginia (MCV) and Richmond Professional Institute (RPI) merged to become Virginia Commonwealth University.
 The MCV Campus houses five schools: the Schools of Allied Health Professions, Dentistry, Medicine, Nursing and Pharmacy.
 It is also the site of VCU Health.
-The Monroe Park Campus houses one college: The College of Humanities and Sciences; two centers: VCU Life Sciences and VCU daVinci Center; and seven schools: the Schools of the Arts, Business, Education, Engineering, the Graduate School, Social Work and the L. Douglas Wilder School of Government and Public Affairs.
+The Monroe Park Campus houses two colleges: The College of Engineering and The College of Humanities and Sciences; two centers: VCU Life Sciences and VCU daVinci Center; and six schools: the Schools of the Arts, Business, Education, the Graduate School, Social Work and the L. Douglas Wilder School of Government and Public Affairs.
 A more detailed history may be obtained from the University's Web site: www.vcu.edu.